French cuisine: Middle Ages

 Kitchen gardens provided herbs, including some, such as tansy, rue, pennyroyal, and hyssop, which are rarely used today.
 Spices were treasured and very expensive at that time—they included pepper, cinnamon, cloves, nutmeg, and mace.
 Some spices used then, but no longer today in French cuisine are cubebs, long pepper (both from vines similar to black pepper), grains of paradise, and galengale.

 Sweet-sour flavors were commonly added to dishes with vinegar and verjus combined with sugar (for the affluent) or honey.
 A common form of food preparation was to thoroughly cook, pound, and strain mixtures into fine pastes and mushes, something believed to be beneficial to make use of nutrients.

 Visual display was prized.
 Brilliant colors were obtained by the addition of, for example, juices from spinach and the green part of leeks.
-Yellow came from saffron or egg yolk, while red came from sunflower, and purple came from Crozophora tinctoria or Heliotropium europaeum.
+Yellow came from saffron or egg yolk, while red came from sunflower (after the Columbian Exchange), and purple came from Crozophora tinctoria or Heliotropium europaeum.

 Gold and silver leaf were placed on food surfaces and brushed with egg whites.
 Elaborate and showy dishes were the result, such as tourte parmerienne which was a pastry dish made to look like a castle with chicken-drumstick turrets coated with gold leaf.
 One of the grandest showpieces of the time was a roast swan or peacock sewn back into its skin with feathers intact, the feet and beak being gilded.
-Since both birds are stringy, and taste unpleasant, the skin and feathers could be kept and filled with the cooked, minced and seasoned flesh of tastier birds, like goose or chicken.

 The most well-known French chef of the Middle Ages was Guillaume Tirel, also known as Taillevent.
 Taillevent worked in numerous royal kitchens during the 14th century.
 His first position was as a kitchen boy in 1326.
 He was chef to Philip VI, then the Dauphin who was son of John II.
 The Dauphin became King Charles V of France in 1364, with Taillevent as his chief cook.
 His career spanned sixty-six years, and upon his death, he was buried in grand style between his two wives.
 His tombstone represents him in armor, holding a shield with three cooking pots, marmites, on it.